-When California’s Medicinal and Adult Use Cannabis Regulation and Safety Act (MAUCRSA) was passed in June, marijuana licensees were given the go ahead to vertically integrate cultivation, distribution, and sales.
-As Hilary Bricken of Above the Law points out, distributors in California’s marijuana industry won’t be acting in the distributor role most people are familiar with in other regulated industries, such as alcohol.
-It’s this change that could bring significantly more distributor licenses to the state in the future.
+When California’s Medicinal and Adult Use Cannabis Regulation and Safety Act (MAUCRSA) was passed last year, marijuana licensees were given the go ahead to vertically integrate cultivation, distribution, and sales.
+As Hilary Bricken of Above the Law pointed out, distributors in California’s medical and adult-use marijuana industry wouldn’t be acting in the distributor role most people are familiar with from other regulated industries, such as alcohol.
+It’s this change that had people wondering in late-2017 whether the passing of MAUCRSA would bring significantly more distributor licenses to California in 2018.